-This Plan is to demonstrate responsive management of Coastal and Environment infrastructure assets (and services provided from assets), compliance with regulatory requirements, and to communicate funding required to provide the required levels of service.
+This Plan is to demonstrate responsive management of Coastal and Environmental infrastructure assets (and services provided from these assets), compliance with regulatory requirements, and to communicate funding required to provide the required levels of service.
+Modelling within this plan is completed to represent a ten year planning period, with a full revision of the plan every five years as a minimum and an update of financial elements completed annually.